dssgabriel/dssgabriel/README.md

 ## Hey there!
 I am a graduate student in Computer Science from [University of Versailles](https://www.uvsq.fr/licence-informatique).
-Currently in my first year of Master in High Performance Computing and Simulation at [Paris-Saclay University](http://www.chps.uvsq.fr/).
+Currently in Master of High Performance Computing and Simulation at [Paris-Saclay University](http://www.chps.uvsq.fr/).

 ### Currently working on
 - Micro-benchmarking of ARM's SVE instructions on Neoverse V1 hardware (research at LI-PaRAD)